rapidfish/personnummer/README.md

 ## Java API to handle Swedish Personnummer

-* Do checksum validation when parsing a candidate String into Personnummer (last digit)
+* Do checksum validation (last digit) by parsing a candidate String into a Personnummer object

 * Extract meta information from a Personnummer (age, days since birth, gender, place of birth, zodiac sign, etc...)